tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/host-protection.md

     When working with managed Kubernetes services, such as EKS, we recommend using `HostEndpoint` (HEP) auto-creation feature which allows you to automate the management of `HostEndpoint` resources for managed Kubernetes clusters whenever the cluster is scaled.

+    ```bash
-    >Before you enable HEP auto-creation feature, make sure there are no `HostEndpoint` resources manually defined for your cluster: `kubectl get hostendpoints`.
+    # Before you enable HEP auto-creation feature, make sure there are no `HostEndpoint` resources manually defined for your cluster
+    kubectl get hostendpoints
+    ```

     ```bash
     # check whether auto-creation for HEPs is enabled.
 Default: Disabled